 Once the standard cost has been decided, the actual cost may be compared with the standard.
-If it equals the standard then the actual outcome has matched expectations.
+If it equals the standard, then the actual outcome has matched expectations.
 If the actual cost is greater than, or less than, the standard cost allowed, then there will be a variance to be investigated.
 This chapter explains how the standard costs may be determined and how the variances may be quantified.
+In the definition of a variance the use of a standard cost is now added.